mHubbell/shutterstock-api-sandbox/README.md

 ## Getting a Shutterstock API Key

 To get your key and secret you will need an account at Shutterstock.
 Go sign up for one here: https://developers.shutterstock.com/ You will then need to set up an app.
 Choose all of the "automatic approval" options and set both the callback url and hostname as `localhost` when creating your app.
 You can now access your key and secret.
-Copy paste those into a file on the main project route called `env.private.js` like so:
+Copy paste those into a file on the main project root called `env.private.js` like so:

 ```
 process.env.SSTK_KEY = '<client key here>';